illera88/Ponce/README.md

 We addressed these needs by creating Ponce, an IDA plugin that integrates symbolic and tainting engines withing the most used dissasembler/debugger by reverse engineers.

 #Triton
 Ponce relies on  the [Triton framework](https://github.com/JonathanSalwan/Triton) to provide semantics, taint analysis and symbolic execution.
 Triton is an awesome Open Source project sponsored by Quarkslab and maintained mainly by [Jonathan Salwan]() with a rich library.
+We would like to thank and endorse Jonathan's work with Triton.
+It rocks! :)

 ## Use modes
 - **Tainting engine**: This engine is used to know at each program point what part of memory and register are controllable by the user input.